homeymusic/mami.codi.R/README.md

 behavioral results?
 Are there examples at other resolutions of a consonance peak in the center of a dissonance trough?

-Performers of instruments with quantized semitones, like piano keyboards and fretted guitars–especially beginners and their audiences–are aware that highly dissonant intervals (M7 and m2) surround the globally maximum consonant tonic peak at the unison interval (P1).
+Performers of instruments with quantized semitones, like keyboards and fretted strings–especially beginners and their audiences–are aware that highly dissonant intervals (M7 and m2) surround the globally maximum consonant tonic peak at the unison interval (P1).
 Dissonance decreases with each semitone step away from the tonic until we reach the perfect fifth below (P5) and the perfect fourth above (P4).

-That is to say, the tonic pitch is a consonance peak in the center of a dissonance trough.
+That is to say, at the resolution of 11 semitones the tonic pitch is a consonance peak in the center of a dissonance trough.

 TODO: include plot of the -5:5 at semitone resolution.